 The 2 close towns of Eagle Point and Newlands Arms are worth a visit.

-There is plenty of BBQ areas and a cafe’s on the foreshore.
+There is plenty of BBQ areas and cafe’s on the foreshore.
 The Bairnsdale Golf Course and Lawn Bowls Club are 5 minutes away.

 Top tips for visiting Paynesville